 Making a Will in South Australia

-Everything you need to know about creating a legally valid Will in SA under the Wills Act 1936 (SA) & Inheritance (Family Provision) Act 1972 (SA).
+Everything you need to know about creating a legally valid Will in SA under the Succession Act 2023 (SA) (from 1 Jan 2025).

 Quick Facts — SA